ToolVS

 Who Should Choose What?

-Your existing test suite works well, your team knows Jest inside out, or you rely on Jest-specific plugins that Vitest does not yet support.
-No reason to migrate a working setup.
+Your existing test suite works well, your team knows Jest inside out, or you rely on Jest-specific plugins that Vitest doesn't support yet.
+There's no reason to migrate a working setup.

-You need end-to-end testing -- use Playwright or Cypress instead.
-For API testing specifically, tools like Hoppscotch or Bruno may be more appropriate.
+You need end-to-end testing — use Playwright or Cypress instead.
+For API testing specifically, tools like Hoppscotch or Bruno may be more targeted solutions.

 Frequently Asked Questions